olkras03/sql-queries/SELECT_queries.md

 SELECT *
 FROM nobel
 WHERE (yr < 1910 AND subject = 'Medicine') or ( yr >= 2004 AND subject = 'Literature')

+11. Find all details of the prize won by PETER GRÜNBERG

+SELECT *
+FROM nobel
+WHERE winner LIKE 'PETER GRÜNBERG'

+12. Find all details of the prize won by EUGENE O'NEILL

+SELECT *
+FROM nobel
+WHERE winner LIKE 'EUGENE O\'NEILL'

+13. List the winners, year and subject where the winner starts with Sir.
+Show the the most recent first, then by name order.